petermr/pygetpapers/README.md

 ```

 ```
-usage: pygetpapers [-h] [--config CONFIG] [-v] [-q QUERY] [-o OUTPUT] [--save_query] [-x] [-p] [-s] [-z]
+usage: pygetpapers [-h] [--config CONFIG] [-v] [-q QUERY] [-o OUTPUT]
-                   [--references REFERENCES] [-n] [--citations CITATIONS] [-l LOGLEVEL] [-f LOGFILE] [-k LIMIT] [-r RESTART] [-u] [--onlyquery] [-c] [--makehtml] [--synonym] [--startdate STARTDATE] [--enddate ENDDATE] [--terms TERMS] [--api API] [--filter FILTER]
+                   [--save_query] [-x] [-p] [-s] [-z] [--references REFERENCES] [-n] [--citations CITATIONS] [-l LOGLEVEL] [-f LOGFILE] [-k LIMIT] [-r] [-u] [--onlyquery] [-c] [--makehtml] [--synonym] [--startdate STARTDATE] [--enddate ENDDATE]
+                   [--terms TERMS] [--notterms NOTTERMS] [--api API]
+                   [--filter FILTER]

-Welcome to Pygetpapers version 0.0.7.8. -h or --help for help
+Welcome to Pygetpapers version 0.0.9.3. -h or --help for help

 optional arguments:
   -h, --help            show this help message and exit --config CONFIG       config file path to read query for pygetpapers -v, --version         output the version number
   -q QUERY, --query QUERY
                         query string transmitted to repository API.
+Eg.
-Eg. "Artificial Intelligence" or "Plant Parts".
+                        "Artificial Intelligence" or "Plant Parts".
 To escape special characters within the quotes, use backslash.
                         Incase of nested quotes, ensure that the initial quotes are double and the qutoes inside are single.
+For eg:
-For eg: `'(LICENSE:"cc by" OR LICENSE:"cc-by") AND METHODS:"transcriptome assembly"' ` is wrong.
-We should instead use `"(LICENSE:'cc by' OR LICENSE:'cc-by') AND METHODS:'transcriptome assembly'"` -o OUTPUT, --output OUTPUT
+                        `'(LICENSE:"cc by" OR LICENSE:"cc-by") AND
+                        METHODS:"transcriptome assembly"' ` is wrong.
+We should instead use `"(LICENSE:'cc by' OR LICENSE:'cc-by') AND METHODS:'transcriptome assembly'"`
+  -o OUTPUT, --output OUTPUT
-                        output directory (Default: Folder inside current working directory named ) --save_query          saved the passed query in a config file -x, --xml             download fulltext XMLs if available or save metadata as XML -p, --pdf             [E][A] download fulltext PDFs if available (only eupmc and arxiv supported) -s, --supp            [E] download supplementary files if available (only eupmc supported) -z, --zip             [E] download files from ftp endpoint if available (only eupmc supported) --references REFERENCES
+                        output directory (Default: Folder inside current working directory named )
+  --save_query          saved the passed query in a config file -x, --xml             download fulltext XMLs if available or save metadata as
+                        XML
+  -p, --pdf             [E][A] download fulltext PDFs if available (only eupmc
+                        and arxiv supported)
+  -s, --supp            [E] download supplementary files if available (only eupmc
+                        supported)
+  -z, --zip             [E] download files from ftp endpoint if available (only
+                        eupmc supported)
+  --references REFERENCES
-                        [E] Download references if available. (only eupmc supported)Requires source for references (AGR,CBA,CTX,ETH,HIR,MED,PAT,PMC,PPR).
+                        [E] Download references if available. (only eupmc supported)Requires source for references
+                        (AGR,CBA,CTX,ETH,HIR,MED,PAT,PMC,PPR).
-  -n, --noexecute       [ALL] report how many results match the query, but don't actually download anything --citations CITATIONS
+  -n, --noexecute       [ALL] report how many results match the query, but don't
+                        actually download anything
+  --citations CITATIONS
                         [E] Download citations if available (only eupmc supported).
-Requires source for citations (AGR,CBA,CTX,ETH,HIR,MED,PAT,PMC,PPR).
+Requires source for citations
+                        (AGR,CBA,CTX,ETH,HIR,MED,PAT,PMC,PPR).
   -l LOGLEVEL, --loglevel LOGLEVEL
                         [All] Provide logging level.
-Example --log warning <<info,warning,debug,error,critical>>, default='info'
+Example --log warning
+                        <<info,warning,debug,error,critical>>, default='info'
   -f LOGFILE, --logfile LOGFILE
                         [All] save log to specified file in output directory as well as printing to terminal -k LIMIT, --limit LIMIT
-                        [All] maximum number of hits (default: 100) -r RESTART, --restart RESTART
-                        [E] Downloads the missing flags for the corpus.Searches for already existing corpus in the output directory
-  -u, --update          [E][B][M][C] Updates the corpus by downloading new papers.
-Requires -k or --limit (If not
+                        [All] maximum number of hits (default: 100) -r, --restart         [E] Downloads the missing flags for the corpus.Searches for already existing corpus in the output directory -u, --update          [E][B][M][C] Updates the corpus by downloading new papers.
+Requires -k or --limit (If not provided, default will be used) and -q or --query (must be provided) to be given.
+Searches for already existing corpus in the output directory
-                        provided, default will be used) and -q or --query (must be provided) to be given.
-Searches for already existing corpus in the output directory --onlyquery           [E] Saves json file containing the result of the query in storage. (only eupmc supported)The json file can be given to --restart to download the papers later.
+  --onlyquery           [E] Saves json file containing the result of the query in
+                        storage. (only eupmc supported)The json file can be given to --restart to download the papers later.
   -c, --makecsv         [All] Stores the per-document metadata as csv.
   --makehtml            [All] Stores the per-document metadata as html.
   --synonym             [E] Results contain synonyms as well.
   --startdate STARTDATE
                         [E][B][M] Gives papers starting from given date.
+Format:
+                        YYYY-MM-DD
+  --enddate ENDDATE     [E][B][M] Gives papers till given date.
+Format: YYYY-MM-
+                        DD
+  --terms TERMS         [All] Location of the file which contains terms
-Format: YYYY-MM-DD --enddate ENDDATE     [E][B][M] Gives papers till given date.
-Format: YYYY-MM-DD --terms TERMS         [All] Location of the txt file which contains terms serperated by a comma which will beOR'ed among themselves and AND'ed with the query --api API             API to search [eupmc, crossref,arxiv,biorxiv,medrxiv,rxivist] (default: eupmc) --filter FILTER       [C] filter by key value pair (only crossref supported)
+                        serperated by a comma or an ami dict which will beOR'ed among themselves and AND'ed with the query --notterms NOTTERMS   [All] Location of the txt file which contains terms serperated by a comma or an ami dict which will beOR'ed among themselves and NOT'ed with the query --api API             API to search [eupmc,
+                        crossref,arxiv,biorxiv,medrxiv,rxivist] (default: eupmc)
+  --filter FILTER       [C] filter by key value pair (only crossref supported)
 ```